Nexus Academy | Personalized Drug & Alcohol Rehab

 What is Adolescent PTSD?

 Post Traumatic Stress Disorder, or PTSD in teens, is a chronic mental health condition that develops in some adolescents after experiencing or witnessing a traumatic event.
-A traumatic event is an experience that poses life-threatening harm to the adolescent or someone else, for example, accidents, shootings, acts of violence, natural disasters, or injuries.
+A traumatic event such as accidents, shootings, acts of violence, natural disasters, or injuries.
 Such experiences significantly impact their mental health and interfere with other aspects of their lives, such as their daily functioning, social relationships, and general emotional and mental well-being.

 Most children in the United States experience or witness a traumatic event before they reach adulthood, although a relatively small percentage develop PTSD.
 It is estimated that at least 5% of adolescents aged between 13-18 experience PTSD.
 From this percentage, girls are more likely to develop PTSD than boys, with an estimated prevalence of 8% for girls and 2.3% for boys.